chaostreff-flensburg/c4s-website/content/art/cubetopia/index.md

 id: cubetopia
 subtitle: Build your own perfect future, one decision at a time.
 medium: narrative art video game
+alt: Ein Screenshot von einem Computerspiel in futuristischer Wireframe-Optik.
+Ein Mensch steht auf einer breiten Straße umgeben von Bäumen.
+Darüber ein Sternenhimmel, eine Rakete, und der Titel Cubetopia.
+Das Logo sieht aus wie eine schematische Zeichnung eines Würfels.
 de:
     subtitle: Erschaffe durch deine Entscheidungen deine eigene perfekte Zukunft.
     medium: Narratives künstlerisches Computerspiel
+    alt: A screenshot from a computer game with a futuristic wireframe look.
+A person is standing on a wide road surrounded by trees.
+Above it, a starry sky, a rocket and the title Cubetopia.
+The logo looks like a schematic drawing of a cube.
 cover: cover.jpg
 ---